Image Slider

 Want to experience a sake tasting near Mt.
 Fuji?

-Upon arrival, a welcoming host and staff will guide you through the tasting, explaining the distinct flavor profiles and brewing techniques behind each sake.
+Upon arrival, a friendly host and staff will guide you through the tasting, explaining the unique flavor profiles and brewing techniques behind each sake.

 Hoto can be found at restaurants throughout the Fujigoko (Fuji Five Lakes) region.
-Though sometimes believed to be udon, it is not considered by locals to be udon because it is prepared in a similar way to dumplings rather than noodles.
+Though sometimes believed to be udon, locals do not consider it as such, because it is prepared in a similar way to dumplings rather than noodles.

 Two people holding a tray of hoto noodles that they made